Our Team

 johnvelis@mymemorybright.com

-John joined the team in 2018 to help develop Memory Bright's parent technology, ThinkLocker.
-He is a retired secondary and college educator in the fields of Math, Physics and Computer Science.
-John currently has an Educational Technology Consultanting business focused on developing and dellivering workshops for K12 teacher in Computer Science and Robotics.
-In his freetime he can most often be found hiking, biking, and traveling with his wife Amy.
+John joined the team in 2018 to help develop MemoryBright’s parent technology, ThinkLocker.
+He has more than 30 years of experience teaching secondary and college Math, Physics, and Computer Science.
+John founded BW Media in 1992 and continues to provide professional development workshops in Computer Science for K–12 educators.
+He brings a steady hand to MemoryBright’s technical direction—especially when Tom and Mark come up with “just one more idea.”
+In his free time, John can most often be found hiking, biking, and traveling with his wife Amy.